pg12575/FibaroOpenHAB/README.md

 *In the current setup, PaperUI is used to discover and add new devices while HabMin provides a better UI for configuration with a mix of text configuration files*
 OpenHAB UI's can be accessed at http://ip-network-of-device:8080

-### Location of OpenHAB Files on Linux
+### Location of openHAB Files on Linux
-openHAB application -           */usr/share/openhab2*
+- openHAB application -           */usr/share/openhab2*
-Additional add-on files -       */usr/share/openhab2/addons*
+- Additional add-on files -       */usr/share/openhab2/addons*
-Site configuration -	        */etc/openhab2*
+- Site configuration -	        */etc/openhab2*
-Log files -     	            */var/log/openhab2*
+- Log files -     	            */var/log/openhab2*
-Userdata like rrd4j databases - */var/lib/openhab2*
+- Userdata like rrd4j databases - */var/lib/openhab2*
-Service configuration - 	    */etc/default/openhab2*
+- Service configuration - 	    */etc/default/openhab2*

 [More info..](http://docs.openhab.org/installation/linux.html#file-locations)